itsapi/web-design/README.md

 > I will leave it until its closer to being finished, there were a few other
 > things I was asked to mention but I will leave it for now, time for bed.

+C:
+> Hey, any update on the website?

+M:
+> Do you have any plans for hosting/domain name, if you are planning using a
+> free host I recommend 000webhost.com I have used them multiple times and
+> they are good for a free host.
+If you are using another host, make sure they
+> have php installed as we will need that for phpbb3.
+>
+> Also do you have any update on the logo or background image?

 * * *

 ###luckydrone